Quantum Computing#

 Answer (end)

 There is something very powerful here.
 If you get a “0” on the top wire, then you always get a “0” on the bottom wire.
-If you get a “1” on the top wire, then you get a “1” on bottom wire.
+If you get a “1” on the top wire, then you get a “1” on the bottom wire.
 This is even the case if these wires are taken miles apart before you measure.

 Exercise 3: Grover’s Algorithm#